Learn how to use Crystal Reports to create attractive business documents that are easy to read and understand.

 Crystal Reports is the world's most popular software tool for creating reports based on data stored in databases.
 It's popular because of its power and flexibility, which will help you create reports that communicate the information you want to convey to the people you want to convey it to.
 In the first lesson, you'll learn why it's important to find out everything you need to know about the report you want to create before you even launch the Crystal Reports application.
 This advance planning gives you a much better chance of creating a report that achieves your objectives.

 Create a Crystal Report Right Now!

 In this lesson, you'll hit the ground running and create a Crystal Report from scratch.
-From Lesson 1, you already know how to connect to a data source.
-This lesson will show you how to pull data from that data source and place it into your report.
+The lesson will show you how to pull data from that data source and place it into your report.
 After that, you'll learn how to use Crystal Reports to create a quick, simple report with a professional appearance—adding headers and footers, and adjusting column headings and the data itself.
 You'll also discover how to arrange all of these items on a page for maximum visual impact.
 By the end of the lesson, you'll know how to create a simple report!

 Pulling Data From Multiple Tables

 Once you know how to pull data from a database and display it in a basic report, the next step is to pull data from multiple database tables and display only the data you want, filtering out any irrelevant information.
 In this lesson, you'll learn how to perform these functions and how to build reports that allow users to decide at runtime what to display.
 In effect, you can build one report that serves the purpose of multiple reports!